graphql/wgutils/README.md

 ## wgutils can-automerge

+First, and **SUPER IMPORTANT**, make sure that your `main` branch is configured with branch protections, and that EasyCLA is listed in the list of required checks to pass.

-Use with a GitHub action such as:
+Then you can add it to your repo with a GitHub action such as:

 ```yml
 name: Agenda auto-merge